enghwa/MultiRegion-Serverless-Workshop/2_UI/README.md

 ![FB Select Website](images/facebook-select-website.png)

-Then enter the Cloudfront URL (this is the CloudFormation output - `CfDistributionDomainNameWithOAI` from the `ticket-service-ui-cloudfront` template you deployed in earlier steps in this module) into the *Site URL* dialog and then select **Save Changes** from the lower right.
+Then enter the Cloudfront URL (this is the CloudFormation output - `CfDistributionDomainNameWithOAI` from the `ticket-service-ui-cloudfront` stack you deployed in earlier steps in this module) into the *Site URL* dialog and then select **Save Changes** from the lower right.
 ![FB enter URL and save](images/facebook-website-url2.png)